Strafi/debot-embedding/README.md

 ### Events
 List of Events you can register for:
 * DeBot Module:
-  * EVENTS.DEBOT.RUN_FAILED - triggered when debot run failed.
+  * EVENTS.DEBOT.RUN_FAILED - triggered when DeBot run failed.
-  * EVENTS.DEBOT.FUNCTION_CALLED - triggered when debot function was called (subscribe on this event to show your custom UI in StandaloneDebotEvents).
+  * EVENTS.DEBOT.FUNCTION_CALLED - triggered when DeBot function was called (subscribe to this event to show your custom UI in StandaloneDebotEvents).
-  * EVENTS.DEBOT.FUNCTION_EXECUTED - triggered when debot function was executed successfuly
+  * EVENTS.DEBOT.FUNCTION_EXECUTED - triggered when DeBot function was executed successfully
-  * EVENTS.DEBOT.FUNCTION_EXECUTION_FAILED - triggered when debot function was executed with error
+  * EVENTS.DEBOT.FUNCTION_EXECUTION_FAILED - triggered when DeBot function was executed with error
-  * EVENTS.DEBOT.SIGNING_BOX_REGISTRATION_CALLED - triggered when debot call signing box registration. (subscribe on this event to show your custom UI in StandaloneDebotEvents) (Note: triggered only when the use of Crystall Wallet is impossible)
+  * EVENTS.DEBOT.SIGNING_BOX_REGISTRATION_CALLED - triggered when DeBot calls signing box registration. (subscribe to this event to show your custom UI in StandaloneDebotEvents) (Note: triggered only when the use of Crystal Wallet is impossible)
-  * EVENTS.DEBOT.SIGNING_BOX_REGISTERED - triggered when debot signing box was registered with success (Note: triggered only when the use of Crystall Wallet is impossible)
+  * EVENTS.DEBOT.SIGNING_BOX_REGISTERED - triggered when DeBot signing box was registered with success (Note: triggered only when the use of Crystal Wallet is impossible)
-  * EVENTS.DEBOT.SIGNING_BOX_REGISTRATION_FAILED - triggered when debot signing box registration failed (Note: triggered only when the use of Crystall Wallet is impossible)
+  * EVENTS.DEBOT.SIGNING_BOX_REGISTRATION_FAILED - triggered when DeBot signing box registration failed (Note: triggered only when the use of Crystal Wallet is impossible)
-  * EVENTS.DEBOT.SIGNING_BOX_CALLED - triggered when debot signing box called
+  * EVENTS.DEBOT.SIGNING_BOX_CALLED - triggered when DeBot signing box called
-  * EVENTS.DEBOT.APPROVE_CALLED - triggered when debot approve function called (subscribe on this event to show your custom UI in StandaloneDebotEvents)
+  * EVENTS.DEBOT.APPROVE_CALLED - triggered when DeBot approve function called (subscribe to this event to show your custom UI in StandaloneDebotEvents)
 * Wallet Module:
-  * EVENTS.WALLET.CONNECTED - triggered when wallet was connected with success
+  * EVENTS.WALLET.CONNECTED - triggered when the wallet was connected with success
-  * EVENTS.WALLET.CONNECTION_ERROR - triggered when wallet connection failed
+  * EVENTS.WALLET.CONNECTION_ERROR - triggered when the wallet connection failed
-  * EVENTS.WALLET.PERMISSIONS_CHANGED - triggered when wallet permissions were changed
+  * EVENTS.WALLET.PERMISSIONS_CHANGED - triggered when the wallet permissions were changed
-  * EVENTS.WALLET.DISCONNECTED - triggered when wallet was disconnected
+  * EVENTS.WALLET.DISCONNECTED - triggered when the wallet was disconnected

-List of events you can dispatch from client (Client Module):
+List of events you can dispatch from the client (Client Module):
-* EVENTS.CLIENT.EXECUTE_FUNCTION - dispatch this event to send payload for the DeBot function execution.
+* EVENTS.CLIENT.EXECUTE_FUNCTION - dispatch this event to send a payload for the DeBot function execution.
-* EVENTS.CLIENT.EXECUTE_APPROVE - dispatch this event to send payload for the DeBot approve function execution.
+* EVENTS.CLIENT.EXECUTE_APPROVE - dispatch this event to send a payload for the DeBot approve function execution.
-* EVENTS.CLIENT.REGISTER_SIGNING_BOX - dispatch this event to send payload for the signing box registration.
+* EVENTS.CLIENT.REGISTER_SIGNING_BOX - dispatch this event to send a payload for the signing box registration.
-## Crystall Wallet integration
+## Crystal Wallet integration
-To reach the needed security level when creating and signing the transactions, Crystall Wallet web-extenstion and mobile app were integrated.
+To reach the needed security level when creating and signing the transactions, Crystal Wallet web-extension and mobile app were integrated.
 - Web extension: the keys should be stored in the extension and not transmitted to the browser.
 The extension is used for the UserInfo and SigningBoxInput interfaces, as well as for the creation of a signing box.
-- Mobile: wallet integration works via TON Crystall Wallet mobile app built-in browser.
-As for another browsers - well, for now the only way is to pass keys directly to the browser.
-But anyway, browser will not store anything.
+- Mobile: wallet integration works via TON Crystal Wallet mobile app built-in browser.
+As for other browsers - well, for now, the only way is to pass keys directly to the browser.
+But anyway, the DeBot browser enginge will not store anything.
 ## Customization
 ### Edit color pallete via CSS Variables
 The color palette  looks this way: